 Their money was going fast, and they couldn't afford a hotel.
 After some search they found a rooming house run by a tall, thin woman who eyed them with distaste before she reluctantly admitted that she might have some rooms for them.

 Nor was the rest of Blueridge any Nor was the rest of Blueridge any more friendly.
 Early on the morning of their first day, Sunday started out to find a job.
 In high school she had studied typing and shorthand, and she hoped to get work as a stenographer.
-But that night, and night after night for the next two weeks, the returned home sigk with discourshe returned home sick with discour-Everywhere she went-and in Blueridge there weren't many places to go-she was met with the same answer.
+But that night, and night after night for the next two weeks, she returned home sick with discouragement.
+Everywhere she went-and in Blueridge there weren't many places to go-she was met with the same answer.
 "Sorry, but we haven't anything."
 And one man, franker than the others, had said, "The truth is, miss we have plenty of local girls that need jobs.
 You can't blame us for giving them preference."